attakei/omniauth-backlog/README.md

 ## Usage

-Backlog is managed by space-id, used backlog url. (ex. https://xxxx.backlog.jp) Backlog's oauth endpoint uses space url. so it need to configure site in client_options.
+Backlog is managed by space-id, used backlog url (ex. https://xxxx.backlog.jp).
+Backlog's oauth endpoint uses space url. so it need to configure site in client_options.

 ```ruby